I was shocked while watching the news today. There was a report that a Boeing 787 Dreamliner crashed during takeoff at Ahmedabad Airport in India.

-The only survivor rescued from the scene, British-Indian Vishwasi Kumar Ramesh, said, "There was a loud noise just 30 seconds after takeoff, and it crashed before people had a chance to react."
+The only survivor rescued from the scene, British-Indian Vishwasi Kumar Ramesh, stated, "There was a loud noise just 30 seconds after takeoff, and it crashed before people had a chance to react."
 He managed to escape from the burning wreckage.

 So far, 204 confirmed deaths have been reported from this accident.
 Among the passengers were 11 children and 2 infants, and many medical students who had gathered for lunch in the dormitory dining hall were also victims.
 Some reports suggest that there were no survivors among the 50 to 60 students present in the dining hall.